petport/daily-utils/README.md

-## This is a personal repo on dotnet utils.
+## Personal repo on dotnet utils.
 This serves mostly as a personal reference.

 Check the dotnet versions installed on a system